0xProject/protocol/apps-node/zippo/README.md

 # Dev Setup

+Note: Having a working docker installation is required.

-## Set Up A Database
+## Database

+### Start Postgres

 Set up a local postgres database, and configure `DATABASE_URL`.
 The simplest way is to use the included docker-compose configuration in this repo to spin up a local postgres database for development.
-Run the following yarn task to start it:
+Run the following yarn task to start
+it:

 ```shell
 yarn db:dev:start